 The Feature Concept Dictionary needs to contain the generic definition of all feature objects, attributes and applicable code lists and enumerations; however, it also needs to carry a description of the context in which the definition(s) are applicable.
-This is what happens in current language dictionaries where the words with multiple meanings are defined in their various contexts.
+This is what happens in current language dictionaries where the words with multiple meanings or subtle variations on meaning are defined in their various contexts.
 Also the Feature Concept Dictionary needs to describe other unchanging aspects of features such as their intrinsic geometry; that is, a scaleless description of the true geometry of an object.